Trust me, there is no such thing as “best investment options for Senior Citizens in India in 2021”.

 Currently, the interest rate is 8%-8.3%.
 It varies depending on the choice of monthly/quarterly/half-yearly/yearly pension.
 Once you invest the desired amount, the interest rate is fixed for the remaining tenure of 10 years.

 Disadvantages – Interest received is taxable.
 Premature withdrawal is not allowed but you can take a loan after a period of 3 years.
 There are no tax benefits under this scheme.
 The pension received is also taxable.
-As of now, the scheme is only being offered by LIC.
-You can invest in the scheme till 31st March 2020, though the dates may be extended further.

 Also Read : Pradhan Mantri Vaya Vandana Yojana (PMVVY)